-This Masters course at Liverpool John Moores University provides the skills and knowledge to forge a career in forensic anthropology.
-You will also have the opportunity to gain hands-on experience in the field and carry out novel research.
+This professionally accredited MSc provides the skills and knowledge for a career in forensic anthropology.
+Gain hands-on experience in the field and carry out research.

 - Study a course developed and delivered by leading researchers